amisha0-0/amisha0-0/README.md

 ---
 - 😁🙋‍ Hi, this is Amisha.
 - 🏫📚 Currently a sophomore in Electronics and Communication Department at BIT Bangalore.
-- 👩‍💻💻Interested in Web-development( front-end particularly), data-science and competitive programming.
+- 👩‍💻💻Interested in Front-End Development, Data-Science and Competitive Programming.
 - 🤝🙌Here to contribute and learn.
 ---
 ```